ddrcode/c64rust/README.md

 ## Current state

-- MOS6502 (6510) instruction set fully implemented
+- MOS6502 (6510) instruction set fully implemented (no illegal opcodes)
-- C64 memory addressing implemented (RAM/ROM switching, but no CIA)
+- C64 memory addressing implemented (RAM/ROM switching, with partial CIA)
 - The emulator boots with provided C64 ROM
-- Text client with simple keyboard support - possible to run BASIC commands
+- Text client with keyboard emulation - possible to run BASIC commands

 This is the result of running current version of the emulator: